 This document is an attempt to help inform parents of what the curriculum looks and feels like as your children progress through it in Wallace High School.
 It also, crucially, provides a rationale for why we do what we do.
 There are many aspects of schooling that parents will recognise from their own experiences.
-This is because core moral values and the importance of excellent standards of teaching remain at the heart of what we strive to provide.
+This is because core moral values such as mutual respect and altruism, and the importance of excellent standards of teaching, remain at the heart of what we strive to provide.
 A classroom where deep and engaging learning is taking place is still one you will recognise from the best days of your own school experience.